 Coordinator (C).
-The CashDeskLine (see Fig. 6) of a store consists of a number of cash desks and an instance of Coordinator, specified in Fig. 21, which decides on the mode of the cash desks (express or normal).
-The component declares its port of type C-CD with multiplicity to allow to connect an arbitrary number of cash desks, which should be monitored by this coordinator.
-Note that even if the coordinator decided to signal expressModeEnabled, the port may receive yet another sale registration from the same cash desk because the communication partners are executing concurrently.
-In this case the sale registration has precedence over the coordinator's decision: the port receives the signal saleRegistered and recomputes its internal decision.
+The cash desk line (see Fig. 6) of a store consists of a number of cash desks and an instance of Coordinator, see Fig. 12, which decides on the mode of the cash desks (express or normal).
+The component declares its port of type C-CD with multiplicity \ to allow to connect an arbitrary number of cash desks, which should be monitored by this coordinator.
+Note that even if the coordinator decided for express mode, the port may receive yet another sale registration from the same cash desk because the communication partners are executing concurrently.
+In this case the sale registration has precedence over the coordinator's decision: the port recomputes its internal decision.